|Acupuncture & Natural Medicine Dr. Peng in Bethesda and Rockville

 specific areas of the skin.
 This thin needle-based procedure, in contrast to bigger needles used to draw blood, is painless in most times.
 The acupuncture procedure is performed under a relaxed environment.
-Often, a mild electric stimulation is applied to needles to improve the treatment intensity.
+A mild electric stimulation is applied to needles to improve the treatment intensity.
 Each session takes about 45 minutes.
 It resolves or reduces symptoms several hours or overnight for acute situation such as pain.
-However, for chronic treatments are required.
+However, for chronic conditions, more treatments are required.
 As a general rule, once or twice a week with a total 6-8